Cynthia-mbesa/alx-system_engineering-devops/0x02-shell_redirections/README.md

  task 8.
 Save current state of directory: writes into the file ls_cwd_content the result of the command ls -la

  task 9.
 Duplicate last line: duplicates the last line of the file iacta

+ task 10.
+No more javascript: deletes all the regular files (not the directories) with a .js extension that are present in the current directory and  all its subfolders